C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Related Work

 To understand the current state-of-the-art in quantum software development, we have presented an overview of major tools—both \textit{software development kits (SDKs)} and \textit{quantum programming languages}, as well as \textit{cloud platforms}—that support quantum software development.
 Table~\ref{tab:quantum-sdks} and Table~\ref{tab:quantum-cloud-hardware} summarise these development platforms and tools.
 Each row in Table~\ref{tab:quantum-sdks} is described by: (i)~the SDK or language name; (ii)~its type, distinguishing general-purpose SDKs from domain-specific quantum programming languages (QPLs); and (iii)~the primary implementation language, which determines its integration with classical development workflows.
 Table~\ref{tab:quantum-cloud-hardware} presents cloud-based quantum platforms, specifying: (i)~the platform name; (ii)~supported SDKs or languages for programming; and (iii)~the hardware providers and technology available through the platform.

 Among the SDKs listed, \textit{Qiskit}, developed by IBM, provides a full-stack quantum software development environment, covering circuit design, simulation, and execution on IBM’s superconducting hardware.
 It offers a high-level abstraction layer with constructs such as quantum algorithms, circuits, operators, and simulators, making it accessible to developers ~\cite{javadiabhari2024quantumcomputingqiskit}.
 In contrast, \textit{Cirq}, developed by Google, focuses on fine-grained, low-level control over quantum circuits, making it well-suited for research on Google’s Sycamore processors, with features such as custom gate definitions, calibration routines, and noise modeling, albeit with limited hardware diversity~\cite{cirq}.
 Complementing these circuit-oriented SDKs, \textit{PennyLane}, by Xanadu, adopts a hardware-agnostic, machine-learning–oriented design, integrating seamlessly with libraries such as PyTorch and TensorFlow, supporting variational quantum algorithms through differentiable programming, and enabling execution on multiple quantum hardware devices via a plugin system~\cite{pennylane}.
 Moreover, the \textit{Intel\textsuperscript{\textregistered} Quantum SDK} offers a C++ based environment with a low-level virtual machine (LLVM) compiler toolchain for hybrid quantum–classical programming, providing familiar syntax for C++ developers, built-in support for variational parameters, and high-performance quantum simulation capabilities~\cite{Khalate2022, intel_overview}.
 Finally, \textit{tket}~\cite{sivarajah2020t} is a platform-agnostic SDK and compiler framework that provides a Python interface backed by a high-performance C++ core.
 It is designed for advanced circuit transpilation and optimisation, and supports a wide range of quantum hardware through modular backend interfaces, making it a versatile choice for cross-platform quantum program deployment.
+More recently, Quantinuum has introduced \textit{Guppy}, a domain-specific quantum programming language embedded in Python, designed to express high-level hybrid quantum programs with measurement-dependent control flow~\cite{koch2025guppy}.
+Unlike \textit{tket}, which focuses on circuit-level compilation and optimisation, \textit{Guppy} targets algorithm-level program structure, supporting hybrid quantum-classical programs with measurement-dependent control flow.